Skip to main content

 Most interesting spreadsheet files are binary data that contain byte sequences that represent invalid UTF-8 characters.

-The APIs generally have a way to control the interpretation of the downloaded data.
-The arraybuffer response type usually forces the data to be presented as a pure ArrayBuffer which can be parsed directly with XLSX.read.
+APIs generally provide options to control how downloaded data is interpreted.
+The arraybuffer response type usually forces the data to be presented as an ArrayBuffer object which can be parsed with the SheetJS read method1.

 const res = await fetch("https://sheetjs.com/pres.numbers");